nerfstudio-project/nerfstudio/docs/reference/contributing.md

 python scripts/docs/build_docs.py
 ```

-Rerun `make html` when documentation changes are made, `make clean` is necissary if the documentation structure changes.
+Rerun `make html` when documentation changes are made, `make clean` is necessary if the documentation structure changes.

 ### Notebooks